When It Comes to Talking to Your Kids about Divorce, How Much is Too Much?

 Whatever you do, don’t bring up topics that are still under consideration with lawyers and the court.
 And, don’t put your children in the middle of your arguments.

 Don’t try to do this alone.
 A savvy family law mediator who has considerable experience helping divorcing couples make decisions regarding children can be an excellent and important resource.
-Contact Jonathan Katz today for a free consultation about your personal situation.
+Contact Jonathan Katz today for a consultation about your personal situation.